Full-time: 4 years †

 There are no formal entry requirements, however, you will need to demonstrate a commitment and ability to study at this level, and take a literacy test before we can offer you a place.
 GCSE Maths and English are preferred for entry to the course but level 2 English and Maths can be studied alongside your course.
-If you undertake L3 Physics or Maths as part of your course you are required to have achieved GCSE Maths Grade C or above prior to you starting your studies.
+If you undertake L3 Chemistry, Computing, Maths or Physics as part of your course you are required to have achieved GCSE Maths Grade C (4) or above prior to you starting your studies.

 The course is not appropriate for students who wish to study at other universities, or who wish to progress onto specialist degrees such as Nursing, Social Work, Occupational Therapy, Bachelor of Education (QTS) or programmes which use selection methods such as interviews, portfolios or assessment days.